Magnetic Resonance Imaging of the Breast

 Breast MRI exams should be performed and interpreted by an expert breast imaging team working together with the multidisciplinary oncology treatment team.

-The use of preoperative MRI in patients with localized disease apparently results in higher rates of mastectomy and lower rates of breast-conserving treatment (BCT).
+Preoperative MRI in patients with localized disease apparently results in higher rates of mastectomy and lower rates of BCT.
 There is uncertainty from the available evidence on whether outcomes are improved by changing to a more extensive operation.
+If biopsies are performed on all MRI-identified lesions, and if shared patient decision making is used for altering the surgical approach, then the probability of improved outcomes is increased.

 BlueCard/National Account Issues